Career / Management

 Getting Started

-When moving to a cloud solution, you're essentially outsourcing reliability and scalability to a provider.
+When moving to a cloud solution, you outsource reliability and scalability to a provider.
 However, you'll still need to manage those services, so it's important to get trained on your particular cloud solution.
 Even if you don't plan to sit for a certification exam, training will help you and your team navigate migration with aplomb.

 Here's a list of the most popular cloud training at CBT Nuggets:

-These are ideal starting points for both technical and non-technical staff that wish to get a handle on how to guide their organization towards a successful cloud migration and should definitely be on your list of certifications to get ASAP.
+These are ideal starting points for technical and non-technical staff who wish to understand how to guide their organization toward a successful cloud migration.
+They should be on your list of certifications to get ASAP.

 By submitting this form you agree to receive marketing emails from CBT Nuggets and that you have read, understood and are able to consent to our privacy policy.